 Used carelessly, it can also cause “regret” later—like losing account access because you can’t receive a password reset, or missing an important follow-up.

-This guide gives you a safe, repeatable workflow for using temporary email the right way: quickly, cleanly, and with a clear decision point for when to switch to a permanent address.
+This guide gives you a safe, repeatable workflow for using temp email the right way: quickly, cleanly, and with a clear decision point for when to switch to a permanent address.

 Most spam doesn’t start because you did something shady.
 It starts because you used your main email on a site that: